Our Story in Stone

 The neighbor's crab apple tree is beautiful this time of year too!

-In the 65-to-80-degree temps we are having, even weeds are blooming.
+In the 65-to-80-degree temps we are having, even weeds are blooming, perfecting a place for the pups to pee.
 Loving me some spring!

-My industrious husband, Terry, putting finishing touches on his book that is about to be published.
+My industrious husband, Terry, putting finishing touches on his second book that is about to be published.
 April 25th is the date it hits the market, the day he turns a respectful 70 years of age.
+He is such a diligent soul.

 I have been coughing and hacking, trying to hark up a lung now for about a month.
 It has finally begun to go away.
 Terry is sounding good or at least better than he has.
 I was worried his would turn into bronchitis or pneumonia due to his allergies, COPD, and asthma.
 But he is on the upward movement of getting over it.
 Be careful out there!
 Nasty stuff is making its way around.
-I am back in KN95 masks and using plenty of hand sanitizer.
+I am back in KN95 masks and using plenty of hand sanitizer when I go into stores where people are joining us in the symphony of coughing and hacking.
+Most of them are not wearing masks and they do not seem to be worried about covering their mouths when they do cough either.
+Thanks for that.

 Well, we are ending this rather plain post here.
 Until our next post, have a very safe and happy week!
 We appreciate you reading our blog, even on our dullest of weekends.
 Take care.